Anchor’s away at this simple stationary vessel in bustling Manhattan that touts cozy decor, a nautical theme and a glitzy Italian trattoria, La Sirena

-Opened in 2003, the Chelsea hotel was repurposed from a 1960s office tower originally built for the now-defunct National Maritime Union of America.
+Opened in 2003, the Maritime Hotel was repurposed from a 1960s office tower originally built for the now-defunct National Maritime Union of America.
 That marine history shows itself throughout, from the blue color scheme to the ship cabin-inspired guest rooms.
 Upon walking into the Maritime’s lobby, recently redecorated, guests will find a space so low-lit and snug they’ll wish for a rainy or frigid day as an excuse to settle down in the warm, comfortable enclave.
 Low-seated velvet arm chairs and leather couches sit on plush dark blue carpet, a fireplace glows in the background, and wooden shelves are filled with architecture books and a National Geographic collection dating back to 1965.

 Through connecting doors from the lobby, guests can glimpse the luminous space of La Sirena, Mario Batali and Joe Bastianich’s most recent restaurant addition to New York in nearly a decade.
 Patrons have the choice of dining outside on the patio overlooking Ninth Avenue or inside surrounded by marble archways and Portuguese tile floors with a showstopping 38-foot-long Caesarstone quartz bar.
 Guests can also take meals in their own hotel rooms—though the room menu shows a $3 to $5 markup for some menu items.
 Casarecce with broccoli rabe, aleppo chili and sesame is $23 on the room menu as opposed to $20 on La Sirena’s menu online, and Lasagne al Pesto e Patate is $30, instead of $25 as on the online menu.
 (Note: Guests are offered a 20 percent discount on breakfast if they eat in La Sirena and charge it to their rooms before 10am.)